 According to research findings from Australia, New Zealand and USA, children under five years of age who learn swimming achieved physical milestones faster, and also performed better in visual-motor activities.

 More than just splashing around

-Here are top 5 reasons why your child should learn to swim.
+Here are the top 5 reasons why your child should learn to swim.

-4. Self-esteem: As your child slowly learns and improves in their swimming skills, this helps to build their confidence and self-reliance.
+As your child slowly learns and improves their swimming skills, this helps to build their confidence and self-reliance.
 As they pick up new strokes and master them, they also learn the rewards of effort and determination.
-For children with special needs or disabled, swimming gives them a new found freedom of movement, where they are unable to find on land.
+For children with special needs or disabilities, swimming gives them newfound freedom of movement, where they are unable to find on land.

 5. Bonding in the waters:

 Whether it’s swimming with friends or family, swimming together allows children to have the opportunity to interact with others.
 Once your child is a competent and confident swimmer, you will be able to enjoy recreational swimming with them as spend some quality time in the water together.
 It is reported group swimming helps to improve family connections, even so for parents who have children with specials needs.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.

 Want to be heard 👂 and seen 👀 by over 100,000 parents in Singapore?
 We can help!
 Leave your contact here and we’ll be in touch.